Preventing Identity Theft

 Identity theft is one of the fastest growing types of financial fraud.
 Take these steps to protect yourself:

-- Never give out personal information such as your checking account number, credit card numbers or your social security number to anyone via an unsolicited email or over the phone, unless you initiated the call.
+- Never give out personal information such as your checking account number, credit card numbers or your social security number to anyone via a social media platform, an unsolicited email or over the phone, unless you initiated the call.

 - Avoid easy to figure out access and personal ID (PIN) codes.
 Guard your passwords and do not share them with anyone.
 Cover your hand when you are entering your PIN at an ATM.

 - Protect your account information.
 Do not write your personal identification number (PIN) on your ATM or debit card.
 Do not write your social security number or credit card number on a check.

 - Do not carry confidential information in your wallet, including bank account numbers, PIN or your social security card.

 - Some web browsers will ask if you want to store your password.
 Do not store your Internet Banking passwords.